swcarpentry/DEPRECATED-boot-camps/5-Testing/Readme.rst

     assert_array_almost_equal(a, b)
     # etc.

-Exersize: Writing tests for mean()
+Exercise: Writing tests for mean()
 **********************************
 There are a few tests for the mean() function that we listed in this lesson.
 What are some tests that should fail?
 Add at least three test cases to this set.